 Vetropack is committed to keeping the impact of glass production on the environment as low as possible and conserves natural resources accordingly.
+Vetropack's environmental commitment focuses on climate protection and consequently on the company making an active contribution to achieving the United Nations' Sustainable Development Goal No. 13 ("Climate Action").

-On the one hand, this is necessary in order to position glass as a product that is more sustainable than other packaging materials.
-On the other hand, a minimal environmental impact is important because an increasing number of stakeholders are now focusing on environmental issues.
-The political pressure being exerted in energy-intensive industries is growing and politicians and interest groups are demanding that effective measures be taken to reduce CO2 emissions.
-As part of the new strategy, Vetropack therefore formulated the objective of becoming an industry-wide leader with regard to environmentally friendly production.
-Under the heading "Clearly sustainable", Vetropack established relevant key figures and short-, medium- and long-term targets.
+As part of the new strategy, Vetropack formulated the objective of becoming an industry-wide leader with regard to environmentally friendly production.
+Under the "Clearly Sustainable" strategic direction, Vetropack established relevant key figures and short-, medium- and long-term targets.
 The main key indicator is CO2 emissions per tonne of glass produced.
 For this indicator, Vetropack has defined a reduction of 30% compared with 2019 as the target for 2030.